No bail for NH man accused of assaulting 7-year-old daughter last seen in 2019

 Adam Montgomery, 31, of Manchester, was arraigned in Hillsborough Superior Court — North on a charge of felony second-degree assault arising from conduct against 7-year-old Harmony Montgomery back in 2019.

-Montgomery is also facing one misdemeanor charge of interference with custody and two misdemeanor charges of endangering the welfare of a child pertaining to Harmony, according to N.H.
-Attorney General John M. Formella, Hillsborough County Attorney John Coughlin, and Manchester Police Chief Allen D. Aldenberg.
+Montgomery is also facing one misdemeanor charge of interference with custody and two misdemeanor charges of endangering the welfare of a child pertaining to Harmony, according to law enforcement officials.

+Following the hearing, Prosecutor Jesse O’Neill said, “Until we’re presented with evidence otherwise, this is a rescue mission.”

 Harmony’s mother reached out to Manchester police on Nov.
 18 to report that it had been more than six months since she had seen her daughter, who is in the custody of her ex-partner, Adam Montgomery, according to court documents.